Skip to Main Content

 • 4

-Season brisket liberally with Meat Church Holy Cow BBQ Rub and place the brisket in your Traeger.
+Season brisket liberally with Meat Church Holy Cow BBQ Rub and place the brisket in your Traeger fat side up.
 When the meat reaches an internal temperature of 160°F, double wrap the brisket in Traeger butcher paper or aluminum foil.
 The bark should have formed nicely by this point.

 275 ˚F / 135 ˚C